PalomeroLab/how-to/docs/about.md

 These files are written using [GitHub Flavored Markdown \(GFM\)](https://github.github.com/gfm/), a superset of the [original](https://daringfireball.net/projects/markdown/syntax) lightweight markup language with plain text formatting syntax.
-Try editing this page by clicking on the link in the top right corner!